The Postcard Exchange in my 5th grade class:

 Here are some ways teachers around the country run this project with their classes:

-(And labels don't fall off in the mail like glued letters often do.)
+This teacher printed her class letter on labels so they were super easy to stick to each postcard!
+(And labels don't fall off in the mail like glued letters often do.) |

 1st Grade, Virginia